Ironavenger475/Project3-TV-Time/README.md

 ## Demo Video
 ## Future Improvements
-Have the map show the journey of the selected characters aligned to the same pace through the season.
+- Have the map show the journey of the selected characters aligned to the same pace through the season.
+- A character tree to illustrate the lineage/relationship between the characters.

 ## Team Contributions
 ### Iswarya Mikkili